We all sigh with relief when the midges are on their way out and we can relax our sweet itch regime for a few months.

 This of course depends on the severity of the infection.
 I need to stress here that if a condition fails to stabilise within 3-4 days or fails to show signs of improvement within a week, then a vet should be consulted.
 These infections can lead to more serious conditions such as cellulitis or lymphangitis if the initial treatment fails to halt progress.

-Having said that, I have found that most cases of mud fever, rain scald, sores from rubbing, eczema and infected insect bites respond very well to the regime described above.
-I would usually keep up the full 3 steps for at least 3 days with our horses, then carry on with the drying powder and cream only for another 4 days or so, leaving out the cleansing stage.
+Having said that, I have found that most cases of mud fever, rain scald, sores from rubbing, eczema and infected insect bites clearly benefit from the regime described above.
+With our horses, I would usually keep up the full 3 steps for at least 3 days, then carry on with the drying powder and cream only for another 4 days or so, leaving out the cleansing stage.
 By this time the lesions should be showing signs of healing: drier scabs, less red, no discharge, less heat, and less pain/irritation.
 It is perfectly safe to keep up the drying and treatment for another week until scabs have cleared, and growth of new skin/hair is evident.
 After that, I would keep using the drying powder in damp conditions and keep a close eye on all susceptible areas as described above.

 © Kath Shaw 2021